Investigation into deadly kidnapping of Americans in Mexico continues after cartel issues apology letter and hands over members - Local News 8

 By Josh Campbell, Karol Suarez and Elizabeth Wolfe, CNN

-A week after the violent kidnappings of four Americans in Mexico, investigators are still working to piece together the details, including an apology letter from a cartel suspected of carrying out what one victim’s father has called the “senseless crime” that left two Americans and one Mexican woman dead.
+A week after the violent kidnappings of four Americans in Mexico, investigators are still working to piece together how and why the abduction unfolded, even after a cartel apologized for carrying out what one victim’s father has called “a senseless crime” that left two Americans and one Mexican woman dead.

-Prosecutors in the Mexican state of Tamaulipas are not ruling out any line of investigation and are still gathering more information related to the kidnappings last Friday, an official familiar with the investigation told CNN.
-The source said the situation remains “very confusing.”
+The case remains “very confusing” to investigators, who are still obtaining information on the kidnapping last Friday and considering all angles, a Tamaulipas Prosecutor’s Office official familiar with the investigation told CNN.

-The Gulf Cartel, which is believed to be responsible for the kidnappings, issued an apology letter on Thursday and handed over five of its members to local authorities, according to images circulating online and a version of the letter obtained by CNN from an official familiar with the ongoing investigation.
+Though authorities have not publicly named any suspects, an apology letter was issued Thursday by the Gulf Cartel, which is believed to be responsible for the kidnappings, and the group handed over five of its members to local authorities, according to images circulating online and a version of the letter obtained by CNN from an official familiar with the ongoing investigation.

 CNN cannot confirm the authenticity of the photos and has asked Mexican and US authorities for comment.